cosmos/sdk-tutorials/academy/ibc/clients.md

 }
 ```

 A local, unique identifier `clientID` is generated for each client on the chain.
-This is not related to the `chainID`, as IBC does not actually use the `chainID` as an identifier at all apart.
+This is not related to the `chainID`, as IBC does not actually use the `chainID` as an identifier.

 <HighlightBox type="info">

 The IBC security model is based on clients and not specific chains.
-What this means is that the IBC protocol does not need to know who the chains are on either side of a connection, so long as the IBC clients are kept in sync with valid updates, and these updates or other types of messages (ie: ICS20 token transfers) can be verified as a Merkle proof against an initial consensus state (root of trust).
+This means that the IBC protocol does not need to know who the chains are on either side of a connection, provided that the IBC clients are kept in sync with valid updates, and these updates or other types of messages (ie: ICS20 token transfers) can be verified as a Merkle proof against an initial consensus state (root of trust).
 This is analogous to IP addresses and DNS, where IP addresses would be the corollary to IBC `clientIDs`, and DNS the `chainIDs`.

 Because of this separation of concerns, IBC clients can be created for any number of machine types, from fully-fledged blockchains to keypair-based solo machines, and upgrades to chains which increment the chainID do not break the underlying IBC client and connections.

 </HighlightBox>

 In addition, you can see that the function expects a `ClientState`.
-Note that this `ClientState` will look different depending on which type of client we want to create for IBC.
+This `ClientState` will look different depending on which type of client we want to create for IBC.
 In the case of Cosmos-SDK chains and the corresponding implementation of ibc-go, we offer the [Tendermint client](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/client_state.go) out of the box:

  ```go
 // NewClientState creates a new ClientState instance